 UML (Unified Modeling Language) as the name suggests is another way to model the program and pass from a visual presentation to a compilable code.

 But the oldest is the flow chart.
 We can modernize it by a diagram of objects and their interactions with messages they send, as shown below.

 It could embed flow charts for the methods of objects.

 A perfect representation, not schematic, of a program would the display of the application during operation.
-It is not currently possible to develop a program interactively at the same time it is working.
-This may be the goal ...
+Therefore develop a program interactively at the same time it is running.

 This is something that can be done with an IDE as LightTable, which has a rendering engine integrated (Chromium) and allows you to edit a program during its execution while seeing the changes displayed, without the need to reload anything.